PerStirpes/partner-integrations/README.md

-# Bungalow Partner Integration Segment Functions Library
+# Partner Integration Function Library

-This repository contains our partner integration functions that are hosted within Bungalow's Segment instance.
+This repository contains our partner integration functions that are hosted within Bungalow's  instance.
 If you're building out a new partner integration endpoint, or a custom piece of code that you want Segment to run, use this repo as the set of examples.

 ## Adding a new partner
-1. Create a source function within [Segment](https://app.segment.com/bungalow/functions/catalog).
+1. Create a source function.
 Start with the template example and code away.
-2. Add the function to this repo by copying the template run `$ cp -a template <name-of-new-source>` and paste your code from Segment
+2. Add the function to this repo by copying the template run `$ cp -a template <name-of-new-source>` and paste your code into the editor